-You can now create barcodes in Delogue based on style number, colors and sizes of your products.
+You can now create barcodes in Delogue PLM based on the style number, colors, and sizes of your products.
 With this feature, you are able to import and export your own barcodes and overview the ones in use.

-NOTE: Users need to be assigned in order to have access to the barcodes feature.
+NOTE: Users need to have the special role "SKU - Barcodes" in order to have access to the barcodes feature.

-In the Admin section, choose ‘General Settings’ from the left menu and select ‘Barcodes’ subtab.
+In the Admin section, choose ‘General Settings’ from the left menu and select the ‘Barcodes’ subtab.
 Here you will be able to choose the format of the SKU and import barcodes.
-Let's see how.

 1) A warning message is displayed: "You are about to change the format of your SKUs this will make all old SKUs inactive and generate new barcodes next time you generate SKUs & barcodes on a Style - are you absolutely sure you want to do this?"

 2) By clicking ‘OK’, a second message is shown: "You are changing the SKUs format are you sure you want to do this?"

 3) Click ‘OK’ and the format will be saved.

 NOTE: SKU format and delimiter can be edited later under the ‘Barcodes’ subtab in the Styles section.

 You can choose to import new barcodes and already used SKU and barcodes to Delogue PLM.
 To do so, simply click ‘Choose file’ and upload a CSV file with the first row named "Barcode".